 3. Eastern Europe

-You can expect to pay comparable prices to those home in Western Europe, but a little further east and you’ll find a very different picture.
-Food and accommodation are excellent value and they’re often cheap to fly to from European hubs like London and Paris.
-There is plenty to see and do for free here as well as historically-rich sites to visit.
-Head for some of the quieter spots in Slovakia, Albania or Macedonia; you’ll find the capitals are reasonable value but further afield prices are truly outstanding.
+You can expect to pay comparable prices to those at home in Western Europe, but hop a little further east and you’ll find a very different picture.
+Food and accommodation in Eastern Europe are excellent value and you can often find cheap flights from European hubs like London and Paris.
+There is plenty to see and do for free here, and the region boasts numerous historically-rich sites to visit.
+Head for some of the quieter spots in Slovakia, Albania or Macedonia; you’ll find the capital cities carry reasonable value but further afield, in the smaller, more provincial towns, prices are truly outstanding.